ehkropf/ModifiedSchwarz/README.md

 #### SuperLU

 By default SuperLU builds as a static library; we'll build it as shared.
 In addition it tries to use supplied BLAS routines; we'll give the option to use the system libraries.
-Finally I'll show how to use an alternate install location.<super>*</super> So once the package is downloaded and unzipped, and you are in the directory, the following commands will build and install the package:
+Finally I'll show how to use an alternate install location.
+So once the package is downloaded and unzipped, and you are in the directory, the following commands will build and install the package:

 ```bash
 mkdir build